realitycollective/com.realitycollective.service-framework-docs/docs/basics/03_service_design.md

 In the Reality Toolkit and other service implementations, the recommended pattern is to use an event Delegate using [Unity's "Action" events](https://docs.unity3d.com/ScriptReference/Events.UnityAction.html), especially as the Service Framework is built up on top of the Unity Event System.

 To create an Action Delegate event in your service simply use:

+> If you prefer, you can alternatively using the built in Action type of UnityAction, which Unity has provided to make Action more versatile.

 ```csharp
     event Action MyEvent;